Authorities say student who had been radicalized fired revolver at Colorado school, wounding 2

 Ines McCanna said her 15-year-old son was in the cafeteria eating lunch with friends when there was an announcement about an active shooter.
 Almost simultaneously, they heard shots and ran out of the school.

-When no one was home at a nearby house to shelter them, they went to a fire station and waited to be picked up.
+When no one was home at a nearby house, they went to a fire station and waited to be picked up.
 McCanna said her other son, a junior, was eating lunch off campus and called to say he was safe.

 “But honestly, until they were in my hands, it didn't go away — the fear,” she said.
 “Those couple of seconds where you don’t know what’s going on are probably the worst you could have as a mom."

-None of the responding officers fired any shots, and they located the suspect with the self-inflicted gunshot wound within five minutes of arriving, Kelley said.
+No responding officers fired any shots and they located the suspect within five minutes of arriving, Kelley said.

-The Jefferson County school district’s former safety director, John McDonald, said Thursday that administrators worked in the decades since Columbine to develop an effective response to shootings.
-That included installing panic buttons in schools, building partnerships with law enforcement to ensure a quick response and protocols for staff and students to follow in an evacuation or lockdown.
+The school district’s former safety director, John McDonald, said Thursday that administrators worked since Columbine to develop an effective response to shootings.
+That included installing panic buttons in schools, building partnerships with law enforcement to ensure a quick response and protocols for staff and students to evacuate or lock down.

 “They are protocols that can make a difference,” McDonald said.
-Regarding the Evergreen shooting, he added, “From my perspective it was a successful response.
+Regarding Evergreen, he added, “From my perspective it was a successful response.
 But any time you’ve had shots fired in a school you’ve already lost.”

-At the school, cars of students and staffers remained in the parking lot Thursday, with drivers blocked from entering.
-A command post was set up outside and authorities could be seen entering and leaving the school’s front entrance where the Colorado and U.S. flags were still flying.
+Cars of students and staffers remained in the parking lot Thursday.
+A command post was set up outside and authorities could be seen entering and leaving the school.

 Sila Reilly stopped by to lay flowers for the injured.
 Not able to get very close, she secured several bouquets of white flowers to a fence near the school’s baseball field.